mattparko/liberty-workshop/06_exercise5.md

 #### Step 3
 Now that we have our application's source of truth defined in Git, it is time to set up ArgoCD to work its magic.
 We will be using the ArgoCD operator to deploy and manage our ArgoCD instances and projects.

-We are going to take a couple of shortcuts here with a two main goals in mind:
+We are going to take a couple of shortcuts here with two main goals in mind:
 * Simplify the deployment and configuration
 * Give everyone an individual ArgoCD instance, allowing the more adventurous to experiment without impacting others

 In this step, we will deploy an individual ArgoCD instance in our production namespace, alongside our application.
-In a typical production environment, there will likely be a single "master" ArgoCD server in a protected administrative namespace.
+In a typical production environment, there will likely be a single "master" ArgoCD server in a protected administrative namespace - potentially even a separate management cluster.

 First, create your ArgoCD instance:
 ```bash